The area around Ghawr as-Safi is rich with history, as mentions of the area under various names abound in numerous texts and records.

 As part of a long-term initiative to create a tourism cluster at Ghawr as-Safi, USAI SCHEP’s goal is to bring the Islamic sugar factory of Zughar to a level of preservation and interpretation such that it can be presented comprehensibly to the public, and conserved and protected by skilled local teams.
 With USAID SCHEP funding, the project seeks to formalize their skill-sets into three teams of 4 to 5 skilled workers from the local community.

 In parallel with the site activities and training, basic improvements will be made to the sites in order to welcome visitors and make the sites more understandable.
+USAID SCHEP has also worked with the Museum at the Lowest Place on Earth to help preserve fragile artifacts found at the sites and train additional community members.

 near the southeastern end of the Dead Sea, the town of Ghawr as-Safi lies at